Laser Eye Surgery EyeResearch.Co.UK

 In a myopic eye (commonly referred to as "nearsightedness") light rays from objects are focused in front of the retina.
 This causes images, particularly at a distance, to be blurred.

-In a hyperopic eye (commonly referred to as "farsightedness") light rays from objects are focused in the back of the retina.
+In a hyperopic eye (commonly referred to as "farsightedness”, light rays from objects are focused in the back of the retina.
 This causes images, particularly close up, to be blurred.

 Astigmatism is a condition where the front of the cornea is not uniformly curved, but slightly oval or "Rugby ball" shaped.
 As a result, rays of light that enter the eye are bent unequally and cause distortion of the image.
-Most people have some degree of astigmatism.
+Most people have some degree of astigmatism

 How does the Laser correct my vision?

-As stated before, there are two reasons why people are short sighted.
 The cornea is responsible for more than 60% of our focusing and it is easily modified.
 The Excimer Laser flattens the cornea by essentially vaporizing a minute portion of tissue from the top surface of the eye to change the curvature of the cornea.
 The laser affects 20-80 microns (1 micron = 1 thousandths of a millimetre) of tissue, or 4 to 15% of the cornea, without disturbing any surrounding tissue or weakening the structure of the eye.

 Is this a painful procedure?